Why Didn't Virginia's Natives Sail East to Europe, First?

 Source: U.S. National Library of Medicine, A Voyage to Health)

-In Asia, the Chinese developed the most extensive capacity to sail, reaching the Persian Gulf and Africa.
+In Asia, the Chinese developed the most extensive capacity to sail and reached the Persian Gulf and Africa.
 Admiral Zheng He (Cheng Ho) made seven major voyages 75 years before Columbus reached America.
 However, the Ming Dynasty consciously abandoned ocean explorations.

 The Chinese and the westerners had equivalent technology in the 1400's.
 The nation states of Europe competed through exploration and trade, advancing various shipping and military capabilities.
 The centralized government of China chose to conserve its culture and limit exposure to other societies.
 Though the Chinese initially developed gunpowder, the Europeans who arrived in ships had cannon and other weapons that quickly overwhelmed Chinese defenses.